 Vincent Kuss, VP for Development, 315.703.2189

 Upstate Cancer Center offers the most advanced outpatient treatment, clinical trials, and support services in one convenient location.
 Its multidisciplinary Breast Cancer Program is designed not only to treat breast disease, but also to make the decision and treatment process more responsive to the patients’ anxieties, pressures, and preferences.
 Support services include: financial, nutrition, genetic and emotional counseling; integrative therapy; spiritual care; physical and rehabilitation therapy, as well as a support group and survivorship program.
-Upstate was the first multidisciplinary breast program in Central New York, and the first program in our region accredited by the National Accreditation Program for Breast Centers.
+Upstate was the first multidisciplinary breast program in Central New York, and the first program in the region accredited by the National Accreditation Program for Breast Centers.
 Upstate’s cancer program is further accredited by the American College of Surgeons’ Commission on Cancer.

 Upstate Medical University: Upstate Cancer Center 750 East Adams Street Syracuse, NY 13210

 The following organizations also provide support, education and other services to breast cancer patients, their families and caregivers in the Central New York area.